we-sh/42ShellTester/spec/21sh/redirections/outputs/appending/multiple/002-append-twice-together/README.md

 *[spec > 21sh > redirections > outputs > appending > multiple](..) > 002-append-twice-together*

 A double right redirection opens the file with the oflag `O_APPEND`, so that its size is not truncated to 0 and output is written at the end of file.
 If the file does not exist, it is created.
-In this test, twice outputs are appended to the file.
+In this test, twice outputs are appended to the same file.
 ### What is done before test

 ```bash